dr-lab/CarND-Behavioral-Cloning-P3/writeup_report.md

 python drive.py model.json
 ```

-If everything goes well, we can see car drive automatically on track1 in Simulator like bellow
+If everything goes well, we can see car drive automatically on track1 in Simulator like bellow.
+Longer driving video can be get from [Here](https://github.com/guhuaping/CarND-Behavioral-Cloning-P3/blob/master/video.mp4)

 ![alt text][image8]